adriennebohlmann/DecisionTrees_on_Gravity/README.md

 Spoiler alert: robustness is a problem.
 I blame this mainly on the lack of explanatory power of the theshold itself.

+# Results

+Randomness is in various places - intentionally so!
+Therefore results will vary from running the code, but overall results from cross-validated results should not vary much.

+optimized Random Forest Test-R2: 63%